Azure/Enterprise-Scale/docs/Deploy/discover-environment.md

    a.
 The `system` branch contains the discovered Azure environment (`azops` folder).
 Verfiy the Files changed tab in the PR.
    b.
 Merge PR to `master`.

+> Note: It is safe to delete the `system` branch at this point in time as it is created as part of the discovery process.

 The current Azure environment is now represented in the `azops` folder of the master branch.
 With this step discovery of the configured environment is completed.
 The next section will deploy policy assignements.